-Cameras and Sensors for Embedded Vision
+Cameras and Sensors for Vision

-The camera housing has become the entire chassis for an embedded vision system, leading to the emergence of “smart cameras” with all of the electronics integrated.
-By most definitions, a smart camera includes computer vision, since the camera is capable of extracting application-specific information.
-As both wired and wireless networks get faster and cheaper, there still may be reasons to transmit pixel data to a central location for storage or extra processing.
+The camera housing has become the entire chassis for a vision system, leading to the emergence of “smart cameras” with all of the electronics integrated.
+By most definitions, a smart camera supports computer vision, since the camera is capable of extracting application-specific information.
+However, as both wired and wireless networks get faster and cheaper, there still may be reasons to transmit pixel data to a central location for storage or extra processing.

 A classic example is cloud computing using the camera on a smartphone.
 The smartphone could be considered a “smart camera” as well, but sending data to a cloud-based computer may reduce the processing performance required on the mobile device, lowering cost, power, weight, etc. For a dedicated smart camera, some vendors have created chips that integrate all of the required features.

 Until recent times, many people would imagine a camera for computer vision as the outdoor security camera shown in this picture.
 There are countless vendors supplying these products, and many more supplying indoor cameras for industrial applications.
 Don’t forget about simple USB cameras for PCs.
 And don’t overlook the billion or so cameras embedded in the mobile phones of the world.
 These cameras’ speed and quality have risen dramatically—supporting 10+ mega-pixel sensors with sophisticated image processing hardware.